Hans J. Nebel Violin Repair Workshop: 2026

 MCLA is proud to be the preferred university by Hans J. Nebel, renowned violin repair expert, and to offer this program.
 Small class sizes and the hands-on nature of these programs, makes learning practical and rewarding.
 Nebel's advanced programs are built on an eight-part-cycle which offers a different topic each year.
-Our 2025 summer program will include 3 one-week long workshops in June 2025.
+Our 2026 summer program will include three week long workshops in June 2026.

 including Sharpening of Tools and Minor Exterior Repairs $1,000